dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 }
 ```

 The `client_id` and `client_secret` properties, on both requests, must be changed properly.
 Their values can be found in the `Spring Boot Users API (Test Client)` client that Auth0 created for us.
-Head to the [Clients page](https://manage.auth0.com/#/clients) to get them.
+Head to the [Applications page](https://manage.auth0.com/#/applications) to get them.

 Issuing this last request will give us an `access_token`.
 We will use this token in the header of the `GET` request that we will send to our Spring Boot API, in a similar manner to how we did it before.
 Now if we query our endpoint again, we get a list of the users.
 As we see, integrating Auth0 with Spring Boot is an easy process!